 A serving of this bread has 5.8 grams of fiber and only 3 net carbs.

-I created this low-carb high-fiber breakfast bread as an excellent way to add more fiber to your diet effortlessly.
+I created this low-carb, high-fiber breakfast bread as an excellent way to effortlessly add more fiber to your diet.

-If we need to find ways to add more fiber to our diet, why not make it a delicious one?
+If we need to find ways to add more fiber to our diet, why not make it delicious?

 Keto High Fiber Bread Recipe

-What’s more, our low-carb high-fiber breakfast bread is giving you the benefits of important prebiotics.
+What’s more, our low-carb, high-fiber breakfast bread gives you the benefits of important prebiotics.

-Most people have heard of probiotics but are not too familiar with prebiotics.
+Most people have heard of probiotics but are not familiar with prebiotics.

-However, prebiotics also plays an important role in our diet.
-When it comes to a prebiotic it can either be soluble or insoluble fiber.
+However, prebiotics also play an essential role in our diet.
+A prebiotic can either be soluble or insoluble fiber.

 This fiber passes through the upper region of the gastrointestinal tract and stimulates and grows the beneficial bacteria in the colon.